Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields

-be the irreducible decomposition of $\phi$.
-As explained in Section \ref{subsec:LLC}, the fact that $\pi$ is a discrete series representation implies that each $\phi_{i}$ is inequivalent to $\phi_{j}$ for any $i\neq j$ when $N$ is even, each $\phi_{i}$ is irreducible orthogonal, and if $N$ is odd, each $\phi_{i}$ is irreducible symplectic.
+As explained in Section \ref{subsec:Moeglin-Xu}, the fact that $\pi$ is a discrete series representation implies that $\phi_{i}$ is inequivalent to $\phi_{j}$ for any $i\neq j$ and moreover, when $N$ is even, each $\phi_{i}$ is irreducible orthogonal, and if $N$ is odd, each $\phi_{i}$ is irreducible symplectic.